Skip to main content

 Green leaves with the sun shining in the background

 To support effective implementation of ISSA 5000, the IAASB invites stakeholders to submit implementation questions or matters for the IAASB’s consideration.
-Visit the ISSA 5000 web page for full details and a link to the submission form.
+To access the submission form, visit the ISSA 5000 web page “Submit Questions & Feedback on ISSA 5000 Implementation”.

-The IAASB will monitor and support implementation across jurisdictions globally.
-Visit the ISSA 5000 web page to learn more about its actions.
+The IAASB will be monitoring and supporting adoption and implementation across jurisdictions globally.
+Visit the ISSA 5000 web page to learn more about our actions.

 Stock numbers on a digital board